Electrical magnetochiral anisotropy in trigonal tellurium from first principles

-In the experimental measurement of $p$-Te nanowires in Ref.\cite{calavalle2022gate}, eMChA was scanned over all possible directions of the magnetic field, and it was confirmed that the response is the largest when $\B$ is parallel to the applied current, in agreement with our symmetry analysis.
+In the experimental measurement of $p$-Te nanowires in Ref.\cite{calavalle2022gate}, eMChA was scanned over all possible directions of the magnetic field, and it was confirmed that the response is largest when $\B$ is parallel to the applied current, in agreement with our simulation.
 The eMChA resistivity was measured for six samples.
-However, to extract $\gamma'_{zzzz}$ the exact geometrical sizes of the nanowires are needed, which were determined only for one of them.
+However, to extract $\gamma'_{zzzz}$ the exact dimensions of the nanowires are needed, which were determined only for one of them.
 Assuming that the size is the same (at least in order of magnitude) for all nanowires, the value of $\gamma'_{zzzz}$ for six nanowires at 10K may be estimated within the range of $[10^{-11},10^{-9}]~\text{m}^2/\text{T}/\text{A}$.
-The acceptor concentration was estimated as $7.4\cdot10^{17} \text{cm}^{-3}$ using Hall resistance $R_{\rm H}$, \beq N_{\rm a} = \frac{B}{ewR_{\rm H}}~, \eql{Na-Hall} \eeq where $w$ is the width of nanowires.
-As shown in Fig\ref{fig:T-dependent}(a), our estimated value of $\gamma'_{zzzz}$ is significantly lower for this carrier concentration.
-However, \eq{Na-Hall} is only strictly valid for a parabolic band dispersion.
-However, we can see that the valence band near the H point is strongly non-parabolic, which may lead to an inaccurate estimation of the carrier concentration.
-Taking into account sensitivity of $\gamma'_{zzzz}$ to the carrier concentration, one might get a better agreement if $N_{\rm a}$ is determined more accurately.
+The acceptor concentration was estimated as $7.4\cdot10^{17} \text{cm}^{-3}$ using Hall resistance $R_{\rm H}$, \beq N_{\rm a} = \frac{B_c}{ewR_{\rm H}}= \frac{\sigma_{aa}\sigma_{bb}}{e\sigma^{H}_{abc}} ~, \eql{Na-Hall} \eeq where $w$ is the thickness of a nanowire.
+It also can be evaluated from first principle by evaluating Ohmic and Hall conductivity $\sigma_{aa/bb}$ and $\sigma^{H}_{abc}$ within the Boltzman transport theory~\cite{hurd-book72}.
+Strictly speaking, the first equality in \eq{Na-Hall} is only valid for a parabolic band dispersion.
+Even though the valence band of Te near the H point is strongly non-parabolic, by means of accurate calculations we confirm that \eq{Na-Hall} is still valid close to the top of the valence band, and the error only increases slightly as the chemical potential moves away from the top of the valence band, see \fref{Na-gamma}(b).

+As shown in \fref{T-dependent}(a), our estimated value of $\gamma'_{zzzz}$ is significantly lower for this acceptor concentration.
+However, $\gamma'_{zzzz}$ is extremely sensitive to acceptor concentration.
+A tiny change of $N_{\rm a}$ changes orders of magnitude of $\gamma'_{zzzz}$, see \fref{Na-gamma}(a).
+Therefore, an excellent agreement with the experimental value is difficult to achieve.

 In earlier measurements at room temperature \cite{Rikken19}, the largest component of the $\gamma$ tensor was found to be in the range of $[10^{-9},10^{-8}]~\text{m}^2/\text{T}/\text{A}$ with an acceptor concentration of around $10^{16} \text{cm}^{-3}$.
-However it was observed that the effect is maximized when the magnetic field is perpendicular to the current.
-This contradicts to the symmetry analysis of Table \ref{tab:Te-sigma-emcha-sym}, and therefore cannot be described as a bulk property of trigonal tellurium, regardless of the microscopic mechanism implied.
+However, it was observed that the effect is maximized when the magnetic field is perpendicular to the current.
+This contradicts the symmetry analysis in Table \ref{tab:Te-sigma-emcha-sym}, and therefore cannot be described as a bulk property of trigonal tellurium, regardless of the microscopic mechanism implied.